google/shopping_insider/README.md

     version.
 When there are optional features, Cyborg offers a way to easily reconfigure the features of the solution.

-*   **Cons:** The user who makes the copy of Cyborg should belong to the same org which owns the GCP or have a Google Account, as they need to be able to change AppScript project number.
+*   **Cons:** Extra steps required if the user who makes the copy of Cyborg did not belong to the org which owns the GCP, see [Create an Explicit Authorization](#2214-alternative-create-an-explicit-authorization).

 [**Option 2:**](#222-option-2-install-via-shell-scriptcommand-line) Install via Shell script, if you are comfortable with Command Line Interface (CLI) and need